Internal Capsule Tumors

 7. Gender: Some types of brain tumors are more common in certain genders.

-8. Previous Brain Injury: A history of head trauma or brain injury may increase the risk of developing brain tumors.
+8. Previous Brain Injury: A history of head or brain injury may increase the risk of developing brain tumors.

 9. Hormonal Factors: Changes in hormone levels may influence the development of certain types of brain tumors.